 3. Are Scissor Jacks Safe?

 The scissor jacks are safe as long as you select the one with the right ratings.
-Choosing the wrong rating can cause the failure of the jack and severe damages to the user and the vehicle.
+Choosing the wrong rating can cause the failure of the jack and severe damage to the user and the vehicle.